Battle of Sedan (1940): 1st Panzer Division at Gaulier

 German advance by 14 May 1940.

-The central ground assault was to be conducted by the 1st Panzer Division and supported by the Infantry Regiment Großdeutschland and the Sturmpionier-Battalion 43 (43rd Assault Engineer Battalion) as the 1st Panzer only had a single rifle regiment.
-The Großdeutschland would be attached to the 1st Panzer Division for the remainder of the campaign and it was the first unit to breach the defences on Hill 247, the high ground dominating Gaulier.
-The regiment, much to their surprise, discovered the Luftwaffe had failed to destroy the enemy bunkers.
-Enemy small arms fire ensured that crossing the river at Pont Neuf bridge could not be done in rubber assault boats as intended.
-The Regiment retreated.
-Reconnaissance found an enemy Bunker, No. 211, was still active.
-Its location guarded the bridgehead, making it dangerous for German infantry attempting a crossing.
+The central ground assault was to be conducted by the 1st Panzer Division and supported by the Infantry Regiment Großdeutschland and the Sturmpionier-Battalion 43 (43rd Assault Engineer Battalion), as the 1st Panzer only had a single rifle regiment.
+Großdeutschland would be attached to the 1st Panzer Division for the remainder of the campaign, and it was the first unit to breach the defences on Hill 247, the high ground dominating Gaulier.
+The regiment, much to its surprise, discovered the Luftwaffe had failed to destroy the enemy bunkers.
+Enemy small-arms fire ensured that crossing the river at Pont Neuf bridge could not be done in rubber assault boats as intended.
+The regiment retreated.
+Reconnaissance found an enemy bunker, No. 211, was still active.
+It guarded the bridgehead, making it dangerous for German infantry attempting a crossing.
 A platoon of infantry guns (75 mm short barrel artillery) failed to knock it out.
 An 8.8 cm FlaK dual purpose gun (88 mm) was brought in to do the job.
-It succeeded, but the following crossing failed as machine gun fire came from another flanking position that had not been spotted.
+It succeeded, but the following crossing failed, as machine-gun fire came from another flanking position that had not been spotted.
 Once this was dealt with by the 2nd Battalion, the remainder of the regiment crossed the river.
 Throughout the rest of the day, the regiment moved up and into the French defences, the 2nd Battalion's 6th, 7th and 8th Companies gradually knocking out each bunker.
 Despite the other two battalions being held up further south, by 20:00 the central Hill 247 had been taken.
-The Großdeutschland Regiment had now penetrated 8 km into the French defences.
+Großdeutschland had now penetrated 8 km into the French defences.

-On Hill 301, further west, the First Rifle Regiment under Col. Hermann Balck had helped take the position by nightfall.
-With help from two platoons of the 3rd Company of the 34th Assault Engineer Battalion, it had succeeded in knocking out the bunker positions.
-The regiment inched westward and was able to see the 2nd Panzer Division on the extreme west flank of the 1st Panzer, attacking the bunker position near Donchery.
-Several Panzers were knocked out.
+On Hill 301, further west, the First Rifle Regiment, under Col. Hermann Balck, had helped take the position by nightfall.
+With support from two platoons of the 3rd Company of the 34th Assault Engineer Battalion, it knocked out the bunker positions.
+The regiment inched westward and was able to see the 2nd Panzer Division on the extreme western flank of the 1st Panzer, attacking the bunker position near Donchery.
+Several panzers were knocked out.
 The First Rifle Regiment, 1st Panzer, had crossed the boundary into the 2nd Panzer's territory.
 They eased the 2nd Panzer's passage by knocking out several bunkers on their eastern flank and succeeded in cutting the Donchery-Sedan road.
-The infantry also succeeded in knocking out most of the casemates in the area using flamethrower teams to destroy the bunkers whose infantry failed to surrender quickly.
+The infantry also knocked out most of the casemates in the area using flamethrower teams to destroy the bunkers whose defenders did not surrender quickly.
 The last bunker to surrender did so at 22:40 hours on 13 May.
 By that time, elements of the 1st and 2nd Panzer Divisions had negotiated the Meuse river.